Jaxelr/Email/README.md

 Some configurations that are included on the appsettings are:

 1. SmtpServer - Required: the smtp server to be used for emailing.
-1. Servers - Optional: if left empty the current host is selected.
+1. Addresses - Optional: if left empty the current host is selected.
 Urls defined here, will be used as endpoints on the open ui page for validation.

 The current appsettings.json can be configured manually: